shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “On second thought, we can’t become dragons if we’re dead.”

 “Please, Sylla, understand!”
-A kobold got his knees.
+A kobold got on his knees.
 “We can’t beat this guy.
 Our weapons do nothing.”

 Sylla sighed, and shelved her fire.
 “Ok.
 I’ll join you guys.”

 The kobolds sighed.
 “We’re going to live!”

 “We’re going to survive.”
-Sylla whispered to herself, holding a rock that Frill had given her.
+Sylla whispered to herself, holding a special rock that Frill had given her.

 ===================================================